 Last Day At Work: The pre-school teacher who’s a child at heart

-In the new series where Channel NewsAsia profiles individuals leaving the workforce after long and storied careers, Lianne Chia speaks to “Teacher Doris”, a pre-school teacher whose desire to nurture young minds will always live on in the minds of her young charges.
+In a series where Channel NewsAsia profiles individuals leaving the workforce after long and storied careers, Lianne Chia speaks to “Teacher Doris”, a pre-school teacher whose desire to nurture young minds will always live on in the minds of her young charges.

 SINGAPORE: Her words tumble over each other as she speaks, her hands moving animatedly in her excitement to express herself.